TudorBld/Cable-continuity-tester/README.md

 A cable tester for multiple wire cables.

 ### Scope
-This project provides code and instructions for building a general porpouse multi-wire cable tester.
+This project provides code and instructions for building a general porpouse multi-wire cable tester.\
+It uses an Arduino mega in order to satify the potentially high number of wires in a cable.

 ### Project requirements
 - Test for 0, X, Y and short-circuit type errors*
 - Programable wire template
+- Save the wire template.
 - LED indication of errors
 - LCD display for detailed explanation of errors
 - Different testing modes: